 Who We Are

 In the summer of 2019, Emancipet set a bold goal: By 2028, everyone in the U.S. will have access to veterinary care that they can afford.
 One of the ways we are working to achieve that goal is through Emancipet’s Crisis Recovery Unit (CRU), our volunteer team of veterinary professionals that provides medical care to pets – free of charge to their owners – in communities affected by natural disasters and other crises.
+And guess what?
+You can apply to join our CRU team.

 When Disaster Strikes, CRU Steps Up